iturdikulov/dotfiles/README.md

   + [Some notes about using Nix](https://github.com/justinwoo/nix-shorts)
   + [What helped me figure out generators (for npm, yarn, python and haskell)](https://myme.no/posts/2020-01-26-nixos-for-development.html)
-  + [Learn from someone else's descent into madness; this journals his experience digging into the NixOS ecosystem](https://www.ianthehenry.com/posts/how-to-learn-nix/introduction/)
+  + [Learn from someone else's descent into madness; this journals his experience digging into the NTODO: kittyixOS ecosystem](https://www.ianthehenry.com/posts/how-to-learn-nix/introduction/)
   + [What y'all will need when Nix drives you to drink.](https://www.youtube.com/watch?v=Eni9PPPPBpg)